Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 ### Polearm Fighting

-*Fighting Style Feat (Prerequisite: Fighting Style Feature)*
+_Fighting Style Feat (Prerequisite: Fighting Style Feature)_

-You gain a +1 bonus to damage rolls with Quarterstaffs, Spears, War Scythes, and weapons that has the **:weapon-prop-heavy: Heavy** and **:weapon-prop-reach: Reach** properties.
-While wielding one of these weapons, creatures provoke an Opportunity Attack from you when they *enter* or *move* within your reach with that weapon.
+You gain a +1 bonus to damage rolls with Quarterstaves, Spears, War Scythes, and weapons that has the **:weapon-prop-heavy: Heavy** and **:weapon-prop-reach: Reach** properties.
+While wielding one of these weapons, creatures provoke an **:rsc-r: Opportunity Attack**{ .rsc } from you when they *enter* or *move* within your reach with that weapon.

-Moreover, Spears gain the **:weapon-prop-reach: Reach** property when wielded with two hands.
+Moreover, Quarterstaves, Spears, and War Scythes gains the **:weapon-prop-reach: Reach** property when wielded with two hands.

 ---

 ### Sniper

-*Fighting Style Feat (Prerequisite: Fighting Style Feature)*
+_Fighting Style Feat (Prerequisite: Fighting Style Feature)_

-You gain a +1 bonus to attack rolls with ranged weapons, and your attacks with Ranged weapons ignore half-cover and treat three-quarter's cover as half cover.
+You gain a +1 bonus to attack rolls with Ranged weapons, and your attacks with it ignore Half Cover and treat Three-Quarters Cover as Half Cover.

-Moreover, having the Prone condition doesn't impose **:d20-dis: Disadvantage**{ .d20 } on your Ranged attacks with Arbalest, Crossbows, and Firearms.
+Moreover, having the ^^Prone^^ condition doesn't impose **:d20-dis: Disadvantage**{ .d20 } on your Ranged attacks with Arbalest, Crossbows, and Firearms.

 ---

 ### Standard Bearer

-*Fighting Style Feat (Prerequisite: Fighting Style Feature)*
+_Fighting Style Feat (Prerequisite: Fighting Style Feature)_

 When a creature within 10 feet of you makes an attack against a creature that you can see, you can take a **:rsc-r: Reaction**{ .rsc } to grant it **:d20-adv: Advantage**{ .d20 } on its attack roll.
 You must be carrying a banner, flag, holy symbol, or standard in your hand.